Great Empires of Central Asia, Part 4: Lords of the Silk Road

 Now, let me preface the following story by pointing out that our source here is a Greek historian renowned for his… shall we say… flair for the dramatic.
 He’s writing about a message sent by a Scythian king (whom he never met) to a Persian emperor (whom he also never met), during a campaign he learned about only through hearsay.

-All the same, this story captures enough of the “feel” of Scythian chutzpah that I’m going to paraphrase it anyway.
+All the same, Herodotus’s little story captures enough of the “feel” of Scythian chutzpah that I’m going to paraphrase it anyway.

 This happened again, and again, until Darius finally sent this message to the Scythian king Idanthyrsus:

 Why do you keep fleeing, when I invite you to come and fight me?
 If you think you’re up to the challenge, then come take a stand!
 Or, if you admit your weakness, come bow before me, and offer me earth and water.